A shoestring budget and a dream—our inaugural Knights and Maidens Kids Triathlon had just 52 finishers, nearly all of them first time triathletes.

 Christy leverages 21 years of multisport experience, holds USA Triathlon Level 1, USA Triathlon Level 2 and USA Triathlon Youth & Junior coaching certifications, and is a USA Triathlon talent identification liaison.
 Christy leads the Junior Elite Women's Select Camp at the Olympic Training Center in Colorado Springs and is a regular instructor for USA Triathlon Coaching Education's Youth & Junior coaching certification program.
-As Head Coach, Christy oversees Mini Cow Tri's Development, Competition and High Performance Teams.
+As Head Coach, Christy oversees all coaching of Mini Cow Tri's Development, Competition and High Performance Teams.

 Brian Lausch, Co-founder, USA Triathlon Certified Race Director

 Brian is a USA Triathlon Certified Race Director and manages all non-coaching aspects of Mini Cow Tri.
 Brian race directs Mini Cow Tri’s Columbia Association Kids Triathlon and Nottingham Kids Triathlon, and is Camp Director of USA Triathlon’s MidEast Region Youth and Junior Skills Camp.
 Brian project manages the Maryland Youth Triathlon Series and provides contract services to clients including Kinetic Multisports, Racine MultiSports, and Maryland Tour de Cure.

 Jake Fox, Assistant Coach

 Jake is a competitive age group triathlete and holds USA Triathlon Level 1 and USA Triathlon Youth & Junior coaching certifications, and is a USA Cycling Level 3 coach.
 In 2017, Jake qualified for and competed at the draft-legal ITU Age Group World Championship in Rotterdam Netherlands.
 Jake is in his seventh year as an Assistant Coach with Mini Cow Tri.